 - What are some pitfalls of virtualized systems?

-A: Working in the cloud gives people the advantage of working anywhere, but virtualization also leaves people open to security hacks such as man in the middle, keyloggers that steal passwords, and hackers that gain access to the main account where data is stored.
+Working in the cloud gives people the advantage of working anywhere, but virtualization also leaves people open to security hacks such as man in the middle attacks, keyloggers and hackers that gain access to the main account where data is stored.

 - What is change management?

-A: Change management is usually a group of people who are in charge of identify the risk and impact of system changes.
+Change management is usually a group of people who are in charge of identifying the risk and impact of system changes.
 The CISA will be responsible for identifying risks of changes that affect security.

 - What happens when a change damages a system or doesn’t roll out as planned?